markfinger/python-webpack/README.md

 )
 ```

-The `MANIFEST_PATH` setting should be an absolute path to a file that the manifest will be stored in.
-For
+The `MANIFEST_PATH` setting should be an absolute path to a file that the manifest will be written to and
-example:
+read from.
+For example:

 ```python
 os.path.join(os.getcwd(), 'webpack.manifest.json')